mindymallory/BBOBAS/Malloryetal_NCCC134.md

 incremental: true
 Analysis

-1. Compute quotes per second
-2. Compute seconds to next revision
+1. Compute seconds to next revision
-3. Compute simple correlations between the nearby contract and the one, two, and three month deferred contracts in ten minute time bins
+2. Compute simple correlations between the nearby contract and the one, two, and three month deferred contracts in ten minute time bins
  + Since data are aggregated to the second, one would expect the presence of hft and/or spread trading to imply significant contemporaneous correlation between the nearby and the deferred contracts
  + Additionally, since the time intervals of importance to hft are so short, one would expect the correlation between the nearby and deferred contracts lagged even one second to be small

 Methods
 ===========================================================
 Analysis
-- Consider various special cases such as USDA announcement days
+- Consider USDA announcement days
-- Monthy?
-- Day of week?

 Number of Seconds to a Revision in Bid/Ask
 ========================================================